gameltb/io_unity/README.md

 for read file without typetree info. see https://github.com/DaZombieKiller/TypeTreeDumper and https://github.com/AssetRipper/TypeTreeDumps.
-File can create by InfoJson in TypeTreeDumps
+File can create by InfoJson in TypeTreeDumps use

 ```sh
 tar -caf InfoJson.tar.zst InfoJson